Jrobinson99/jrobinson99/README.md

 ### Goals for 2020
 - Make 250 total commits
-- Publish a mobile game
 - Complete three different projects to show off.
   - One completed, needs some polishing!

 ### Goals for 2021
-- Make 1000 total commits
+- Make 1000 total commits.
-- Work on more open source projects
+- Work on more open source projects.
-- Build and publish two new mobile games
+- Build and publish a mobile game.

 ---